 - lighting along the length of the riverwalk

 Removal of the former mess hall

 Council will be undertaking works to remove the former mess hall at Witton Barracks from early December 2019, in preparation for the future Indooroopilly Riverwalk.

 The former mess hall will be removed to facilitate the new shared path through Witton Barracks connecting the Indooroopilly Riverwalk and the pathway leading to the Jack Pesch Bridge.

-Works to remove the building are expected to start from early December 2019 and are anticipated to take up to two weeks to complete, weather and site conditions permitting.
+Works to remove the building are expected to continue from Monday 6 January 2020 for up to three weeks, weather and site conditions permitting.
 The building removal works will take place between the hours of 7am-5pm, Monday to Friday.

 As part of these works, nine trees in close proximity to the former mess hall will be removed.
 These tree removals will be offset in accordance with Council's offset planting policy and relevant environmental guidelines.

 Residents and businesses in close proximity to the works may experience some construction noise, dust and increased truck movements.